giovannimirarchi420/polito-switch-port-webhook/k8s/README.md

 - `configmap.yaml` - Configuration for the application
 - `secret.yaml` - Webhook secret (needs to be updated with your actual secret)
-- `rbac.yaml` - ServiceAccount, ClusterRole, and ClusterRoleBinding for Kubernetes API access
 - `deployment.yaml` - Main application deployment
 - `service.yaml` - NodePort service to expose the application